 - A grade of WN (withdrawal for non-attendance) will be issued if the last known date of attendance is within the course withdrawal period specified on the academic calendar.
 A WN grade is treated the same as a W (withdrawal) grade in that it will not affect a student’s term or overall GPA.

 - A grade of FN (failure for non-attendance) will be issued if the last known date of attendance is after the course withdrawal period specified on the academic calendar.
 An FN grade is treated the same as a failing grade in that it will be included in a student's term and overall GPA.

 - Once a faculty member has reported a last date of attendance, the student will no longer be able to attend or participate in the class.

 Last Date of Attendance

-The last date of attendance is the last date a graded assignment was submitted Online.
+The last date of attendance for KUO is the last date a graded assignment was submitted Online.
 Email to professors and other students will not count as notice of the last day of attendance.
 Only the date a graded assignment was submitted counts as the official last date of attendance for all purposes.

-With the "Last Known Date of Attendance Reporting Policy", the assumption is that students who receive an F in a class have received that grade based on merit, and not because they stopping attending.
+With the "Last Known Date of Attendance Reporting Policy", the assumption is that students who receive an F in a class have received that grade based on merit, and not because they stopped attending.